ReubensStuff/YetiRevival/README.md

 # How can I help?
 if you have any experience with any of the following things (server development, game revivals, packet capturing) contact me on discord: funnyguy098

-you can get the APK from your own sources or redownload the game if you owned it.
+you can get the APK from your own sources or redownload the game if you owned it, I likely cant publish it here for legal reasons.

 # What are you using, so I know if i can contribute or not?
 for this project, I am using golang.
 I was originally using XAMPP but I need to be able to respond to both POST and GET requests from the client.